openUC2/openUC2.github.io/docs/02_Toolboxes/08_QuantumBox/09_ODMR/ENG/04_qBox_ODMR_ENG.md

 * Keep devices like phones, tablets, computers, and credit cards away from the experiment.
 * Loose magnets must never be swallowed.
 Inform the instructor immediately if a magnet comes loose.

+## Step 1: Assemble the Optical Components

 ## 1.1 Setting up the ODMR setup with images
-Build the setup as shown in the fotos.
+Build the setup as shown in the photos.
 This creates a confocal microscopy configuration optimized for ODMR measurements.
-This is the basic configuration where the laser is focussed on the diamond and then the fluorescence signal is going back to the detector.
+This is the basic configuration where the laser is focused on the diamond and then the fluorescence signal is going back to the detector.

 This is a suggested step-by-step guide on how to build the ODMR setup.
 You can do it the way you like.
 Things like the xy stage and the baseplate may be upgraded in your version.
 This does not affect the function or the result.